-The rapid growth of FY21 Q1 earnings call on Tuesday, CEO Satya Nadella revealed that the company's workplace collaboration platform now boasts more than 115 million daily active users -- an increase of 53% since April 2020.shows no signs of slowing.
-During Microsoft's
+The rapid growth of Microsoft Teams shows no signs of slowing.
+During Microsoft’s FY21 Q1 earnings call on Tuesday, CEO Satya Nadella revealed that the company’s workplace collaboration platform now boasts more than 115 million daily active users — an increase of 53% since April 2020.

 Teams use has boomed in recent months owing to the massive rise in remote working forced upon businesses by the coronavirus pandemic.
-The company has been locked in a tight battle with rival platform providers --and Google Meet -- both of which have been quick to step in to fill the void left by the (temporary) death of face-to-face meetings.
+The company has been locked in a tight battle with rival platform providers — most notably Zoom and Google Meet — both of which have been quick to step in to fill the void left by the (temporary) death of face-to-face meetings.

 SEE: TechRepublic Premium editorial calendar: IT policies, checklists, toolkits, and research for download (TechRepublic Premium)